xansec/ForAllSecureTrainingDemos/library-fuzzing/README.md

 - Define what a shared library is.
 - Articulate the difference between harnessing libraries vs. applications.
 - Explain how binary-only harnessing works.
-- Walk through an example shared library harness.
+- Walk through an example shared-library harness.

 ## Shared Libraries

 A shared library...

-- Is a .so file on Linux, and a .dll on Windows.
+- Is a `.so` ("shared object") file on Linux, and a `.dll` ("dynamically-linked library") on Windows.
 - Contains compiled code and associated data.
 - Can be shared or used among different programs.